sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

   - run `CocInfo` to get more info.

 - Install more coc extensions:
-  - To checkout all extentions: [coc extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions).
+  - To check out all extensions: [coc extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions).
   - To manage coc extensions: `:CocList extensions`.
-  - To find an extention command: `:CocList commands`, where fuzzy finder will help you find the command you want if you have installed it.
-For example, you want to create `eslintrc.json`, run `:CocList commands` to checkout what commands you can use, then fuzzy finder will help you
+  - To find an extension command: `:CocList commands`, where fuzzy finder will help you find the command you want if you have installed it.
+For example, you want to create `eslintrc.json`, run `:CocList commands` to check out what commands you can use, then fuzzy finder will help you
   - To run a command: `:CocCommand _command_`, for example, you want to create `eslintrc.json` and find out `eslint.configCreate` can help you, then you just run `:CocCommand eslint.configCreate`, everything will be done.
-  - To Uninstall an enstention: `:CocUninstall: _extensionName_`.
+  - To Uninstall an extension: `:CocUninstall: _extensionName_`.
   - To show all diagnostics: `:CocList diagnostics`.
-  - Find symbol of current document: `:CocList outline`.
+  - Find symbols of current document: `:CocList outline`.
   - Search workspace symbols: `:CocList -I symbols`.
   - Do default action to next or prev: `:CocNext`, `:CocPrev`.
   - Resume latest CocList: `CocListResume`.